 Constipation worsens with age, so you may have noticed a gradual appearance of the symptoms: bloating, pain, leakage of mucus, dysreflexia, a greater than 30-minute wait after inserting a suppository, hard bowel movements, pain or bleeding from hemorrhoids, and bowel incontinence.
 The problem can often be addressed by increasing exercise, drinking more water and eating foods that soften the stool.
 Most of these foods are intuitive–most fruits and veggies–but there are a few exceptions.
 Apple sauce and strained fruit juices, for instance, harden the stool.
-For a more complete list of hardening and softening foods, click here.

 Lots of meds cause constipation, including several painkillers, antidepressants, antacids, bladder drugs and treatments for high blood pressure.
 Ask your doctor about changing or discontinuing drugs.